UVARocketry/irec-groundstation_25-26/protocol2.md

-Okay, thank you for those clarifications!
-I've incorporated your answers and added the requested notes.

-Here's the updated and finalized version of the UI Communication Protocol:

-***

 # UI Communication Protocol

 This document defines the communication protocol between a ground station User Interface (UI) and a server.
 It outlines the fundamental principles, connection procedures, and message structures for effective data exchange.